-LW 303 3 Advanced Legal Writing

-Legal Specialty Course Students will develop advanced legal analysis and writing skills to complement the basic legal writing and research skills introduced in Legal Research.
+LW 303 3 Advanced Legal Writing Legal Specialty Course Students will develop advanced legal analysis and writing skills to complement the basic legal writing and research skills introduced in Legal Research.
 Special emphasis is given to analyzing authorities, briefing cases, synthesizing sources, interpreting primary sources, applying legal reasoning, organizing and drafting legal memoranda and correspondence.
+A review of basic legal research skills is offered to assist students as warranted.
 Prerequisite: LW 103 or permission of department.

-LW 308 3 Estate Administration
+LW 308 3 Estate Administration Legal Specialty Course This course surveys the procedures

-Legal Specialty Course This course surveys the procedures utilized and the law of estate administration with special emphasis given to the role of paralegals.
-The course examines what comprises the decedent's estate, probate and nonprobate assets, wills and intestacy, the Surrogate's Courts Procedure Act, including probate proceedings, the legal concept of acting in a fiduciary capacity, estate taxation and administration, and estate planning.
-Prerequisites: ACC 205.
-12 credit hours in legal specialty courses or upper division status.
+This course surveys the procedures utilized and the law of estate administration with special emphasis given to the role of paralegals.
+The course examines what comprises the decedent's estate, probate and non-probate assets, wills and intestacy, the Surrogate's Courts Procedure Act, including probate proceedings, the legal concept of acting in a fiduciary capacity, estate taxation and administration, and estate planning.

+Prerequisites: ACC 205, 12 credit hours in legal specialty courses or upper division status.

-LW 309 3 Business Organizations Law
+LW 309 Business Organizations Law Legal Specialty Course

-Legal Specialty Course This course is comprised of a study of various business organizations including the sole proprietorship, general and limited partnership, limited liability companies, not for profit, and the business corporation.
+This course is comprised of a study of various business organizations including the sole proprietorship, general and limited partnership, limited liability companies, not for profit, and the business corporation.
 The course will highlight the distinctions between these types of business organizations and emphasize the substantive and procedural operations of the business corporation.
-Practical applications include statutory analysis. preparation of corporate documents and relevant legal research.
+Practical applications include statutory analysis, preparation of corporate documents and relevant legal research.

 Prerequisites, 12 credit hours in legal specialty courses or permission of department.

-LW 310 3 Administrative Law
+LW 310 3

-Legal Specialty Course Students will learn the basic concepts of administrative law including the expanding role and authority of the paralegal in the administrative agency adjudication process.
+Administrative Law Legal Specialty Course Students will learn the basic concepts of administrative law including the expanding role and authority of the paralegal in the administrative agency adjudication process.
 Students will study both formal and informal advocacy techniques, including representation of clients before administrative bodies.
 The regulatory review process will be explored.
-Students will engage in a handson collaborative project involving the adjudication of a Social Security disability case culminating in a mock hearing in class.
+Students will engage in a hands-on collaborative project involving the adjudication of a Social Security disability case culminating in a mock hearing in class.

 Prerequisite: 12 credit hours in legal specialty courses or upper division status or permission of department.

-LW 312 3 Environmental Law

-Legal Specialty Course The course gives an overview of the history and development of U.S. and N.Y.
+LW 312 3 Environmental Law Legal Specialty Course The course gives an overview of the history and development of U.S. and N.Y.
 State environmental law.
 The course will focus on the desired knowledge base and administrative tasks performed by paralegals in agency proceedings and litigation.
-Prerequisite: Successful completion of 12 credit hours of legal specialty courses or upper division status or permission of department.
+Prerequisite: Successful completion of 12 credit hours of legal specialty courses or upper division status. or permission of department.

-LW 315 3 Labor Law

-Legal Specialty Course

-Students will learn the fundamentals

-of the US Federal and New York State

-labor laws with special emphasis on

-the principles of employment and

-labor law applicable to private and

-public employers in New York State.

-Prerequisites: Upper division status or

-permission of department.

-Cross listed with BUS 315
+LW/BUS 315 Labor Law Legal Specialty Course Students will learn the fundamentals of the US Federal and New York State labor laws with special emphasis on the principles of employment and labor law applicable to private and public employers in New York State.
+Prerequisites: LW/BUS 217 or 12 credits in legal specialty courses or upper division status or permission of department.

+LW/BUS 317 3

-LW 317 3 Business Law II
+Business Law II

+(formerly Advanced Business Law)

-A continuation of the study of law begun in BUS 217, the content of this class includes many subjects tested on the Regulation portion of the CPA examination.
+A continuation of the study of law

+begun in BUS 217, the content of this

+class includes many subjects tested

+on the Regulation portion of the CPA examination.
 Topics include in depth analysis of the various forms of business organizations including general and limited partnerships, corporations and LLCs; Uniform Commercial Code subjects such as commercial paper, secured transactions and sales; and other areas of law including bankruptcy, debtor/creditor relations, product liability, estate and trust law and real property.

-Prerequisite: BUS/LW 217, junior status.
+Prerequisite: BUS 217, junior status.